-Between us two sisters, we have four kids under the age of eight.
+Between us two sisters, we have four kids ranging from six to nine.
 We live on opposite coasts, and have very different lifestyles, family structures and home situations.
 We feel this helps us capture different parent realities, which is important to us because there is no standard family.
 We test out everything on our site to hone in on what's practical and what works across-the-board for different families' lives.
 We hope you enjoy our site!

 —Marcie & Julie

 Plate in 28 helps grown-ups get food on the table with simple, 28 minute recipes & activities to occupy the kids so the grown-ups can actually cook.
 As parents, we've found that mealtime prep is way easier when you can have your kids either help you in the kitchen, do a craft, or have some screen time.
 One size doesn't fit all when it comes to kids and not all households are the same, so we pair each of our recipes with these different kid activities.